 - a.
 The written report from the District employee to the Principal shall be reasonably specific as to actions giving rise to the suspicion of Teen Dating Violence and/or Sexual Assault and shall include: - i.
 Persons involved, designating perpetrator and victim - ii.
 Time and place of the conduct and alleged, number of incidents - iii.
 Potential student or staff witnesses; and - iv.
 Any actions taken. - b.
-The Principal shall document the substance of the report made to the police agency.
+Records of teen dating and sexual violence shall be maintained in a file separate from the students' academic records, to prevent inadvertent disclosure.